 |If a student fails one subject||Will appear in all subjects again||Will appear only in the subject he/she failed|

 Subjects and exams?

-There are over 40 subjects provided by the CIE—a list can be found here.
+There are over 40 subjects provided by the CIE—a list can be found here and students can get O level past papers for all of them for better preparation.
 Note that no school or academy teaches every subject.

 Every student must give both compulsory and optional subjects, the details of which have been provided below.

 - Urdu – First Language or Urdu – Second Language

 These include all subjects apart from the compulsory subjects.
 Students may study and give exams for as many optional subjects as they want, but it is advisable that students at least pick two.

 - Summer session: Held throughout May and June.
 Most schools and some private candidates give official CIE exams in this session.

 - Winter session: Held throughout October and November.
 Some schools and most private candidates give official CIE exams in this session.
 Most students retake their exams in this session.